 See also: Who Knew's 10 Tips That Will Change How You Clean Your Kitchen

 Before cleaning the ashes from your fireplace, sprinkle some damp coffee grounds over them.
 They’ll weigh the ashes down and keep dust to a minimum.

-The best thing to use as kindling in your fireplace isn’t newspaper (or printed out emails from your ex).
+The best thing to use as kindling in your fireplace isn’t newspaper (or printed out texts from your ex).
 It’s orange peels!
 Orange (and lemon) peels smell delicious when they burn, and they contain oils that not only make them burn longer, but help ignite the wood around them.
-Finally, they produce less creosote than paper, which will help keep your chimney clean.
+They also produce less creosote than paper, which will help keep your chimney clean.